KimLabResearch/MiceBrainVasculatureTracer/README.md

 This code here is designed to trace the vasculature in serial-two-photon-tomography (STPT).
 The code take normalized stitched TIF files, binarize them with two (local and global) threshold, skeletonize them, remove artifacts from skeletonization, and finally group/document the data with a .mat file.

 ## How to use
-Copy this folder to the data folder and execute the *RUN_THIS_FILE_slurm_batch* with  slurm or shell.
-Or execute each individual operation in the batch file (The batch file can be open as a text file) with Matlab.
+Copy this folder to the data folder and execute the the following four files with Matlab.
+- 1. binarization
+- 2. skeletonization
+- 3. radii from skeleton
+- 4. tracking

 ## Limitations
 - The code is currently only support the 1x1x5 um (5 um optical sectioning) resolution